MiloWical/TaskMaster/README.md

 # TaskMaster
-An application that allows users to create templated work items withuot UI intervention.
+An application that allows users to create templated work items without UI intervention.